 During his research, Goofy discovered that under the government of; , , Dogs, Ducks and other such ”undesirable minorities” had been heavily restricted from federal jobs.
 This included the inability for such minorities to become Officers in the .

 With the information dug up by Goofy, Du Bois wrote an editorial in 1914 deploring the powerlessness of minorities in attaining high federal posts.
 Unable to continue fighting inequality for military minorities from the outside; Du Bois asked Goofy to join the armed forces.
 Though reluctant at first, his desire for racial freedom won over and Goofy signed up for the US Army.

 Over the next 3 years, Goofy worked hard in the military, learning a variety of skills such as marksmanship and bomb defusal.

-When the United States entered World War I in 1917, Goofy was assigned to serve under Captain Quackmore Duck (Hero of theand father of the famed actor Donald Fauntleroy Duck.)
+When the United States entered World War I in 1917, Goofy was assigned to serve under Captain Quackmore Duck (Hero of the Donald Fauntleroy Duck.)and father of the famed actor